ocaml-flambda/flambda-backend/jane/doc/extensions/_08-miscellaneous-extensions/polymorphic-parameters.md

 The issue is that you need to apply `f` to both a `string field` and an `int field`: you need it to be *polymorphic*.

-There are existing ways to work around this issue -- polymorphic record fields, first-class modules and polymorphic methods -- but they all require defining a fresh type to contain `f`.
+There are existing ways to work around this issue &mdash; polymorphic record fields, first-class modules and polymorphic methods &mdash; but they all require defining a fresh type to contain `f`.
 These work-arounds require additional code at each call site to wrap `f` in the associated type.